AyeshaUlde/AyeshaUlde.github.io/_pages/about.md

 * Solid-state physics
 * High-Performance Computing

-In my leisure time, I enjoy reading fiction, baking and cycling through the scenic IIT Madras campus with my friends.
+In my leisure time, I enjoy reading books, baking and cycling through the scenic IIT Madras campus with my friends.

 <!--- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. --->